vijaya33/POC.OIDCAuthenticationAndAPIsSecurity/README.md

 Notes:
 • For Azure AD, register an App (API) and expose a scope like api.read.
 Use that Application ID URI as Audience.
-• For Azure AD B2C, the Authority will be your B2C policy endpoint; the flow is similar (same JwtBearer handler).
+• For Azure AD B2C, the Authority will be the B2C policy endpoint; the flow is similar (same JwtBearer handler).
-• With Auth0/Okta, ensure your API identifier (audience) matches what the token’s aud claim contains.
+• With Auth0/Okta, ensure that API identifier (audience) matches what the token’s aud claim contains.